 Any exemption given to the Conservation Commission or the Marine Authority under section 57A of the former Act, and of effect immediately before the commencement day, has effect as if it were an exemption given to the Commission.

-[Section 164 inserted by No. 28 of 2015 s.
+[Section 164 inserted: No. 28 of 2015 s.
 66.]

 165. Members of Conservation Commission, Authority and Marine Committee